 Our bodies react biologically to experience.
 We feel first.
-Cognition the joins to create explanations for the feelings.
+Cognition then joins to give the feeling meaning.

 We experience emotions.
 Living is a feeling experience; we are constantly attracted and repelled, feelings pushing and pulling.
 These emotional reactions—initial feelings—are followed with an interpretation authored by the "story-telling" brain.
 Our brain automatically answers the posed question, “Why am I feeling this?”
 The brain retrieves memories, evaluates context and then creates a coherent explanation—at least coherent to the person involved in the construction.